mido3ds/C4IAN/README.md

 ### Mininet-Wifi
 `$ python --version`

-if it's 3, you are good to go, otherwise do the following:
+If it's 3, you are good to go, otherwise do the following:

 ```
 $ sudo mv /bin/python /bin/python.old